 Apollo

-Because for many teams it still works as the broad default, even if I think the API ergonomics get ugly.
+Because it is still the broad convenience play, even if the API side gets more complex.

 Best for HubSpot-heavy routing workflows